ssfrr/fdb_workshop/Day 2/README.md

 between the green wires.
 Have the students swap it out for a 10K.
 What is the relationship between the resistance and the frequency?

 Now plug in the sensors as in the below picture.
+Note that the sensors have been modified with an additional resistor.
+For now leave that wire unconnected, as it is used in a later activity.
 Based on your answer to the previous question, what is the relationship between the property being sensed (pressure, light, etc.) and the resistance of the sensor?

 ![Oscillator With Sensor](Oscillator With FSR.png)